 The procedure varies from state to state.
 However, generally, the application should be submitted together with:

 - Memorandum of association and rules and regulations

 - Consent letters of all the members of the managing committee

 - Authority letter duly signed by all the members of the managing committee:

-- An affidavit sworn by the President or secretary of the society on Non Judicial stamp paper, together with a court fee stamp;
+- An affidavit was sworn by the President or secretary of the society on Non Judicial stamp paper, together with a court fee stamp;

-- A declaration by the members of the managing committee that the funds of the society will be used only for the furthering the aims and objects of the society.
+- A declaration by the members of the managing committee that the funds of the society will be used only for furthering the aims and objectives of the society.
 All the aforesaid documents which are required for the application for registration should be submitted in duplicate, alongside the specified registration fee.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.

 BOOK A FREE CONSULTATION

 Get help from an experienced legal adviser.
 Schedule your consultation at a time that works for you and it's absolutely FREE.